 -Part 3, folio 307, Amsterdam edition

-The early Jews for Jesus connected this second psalm with Jesus.
-After being harassed by Temple officials for preaching the Messiahship of Jesus in the holy sanctuary grounds, Peter and John are released.
+The very first Jews for Jesus connected the second psalm with him.
+After being harassed by Temple officials for teaching that Yeshua was the Messiah within the holy sanctuary grounds, Peter and John are released.
 They report to the other believers in Jerusalem just what happened.
 As they all pray together, the first two verses of Psalm 2 are recalled as a promise to King David, acknowledged by him and fulfilled in Jesus (Acts 4:25-27).

 Paul was telling this truth from the very early stages of his ministry.
 When he first went to the synagogue at Antioch of Pisidia, he announced the fulfillment of what God had been promising all along: